OctopusDeploy/docs/docs/projects/version-control/index.md

 The default branch must exist.

 The _Authentication_ field specifies the credentials used by Octopus when authenticating with the git provider.
-For the Password field, we recommend using a personal access token where possible.
-Click on the relevant link below to get your personal access token -
+For the Password field, we recommend using a personal access token.
+Git providers allow you to create an access token in different ways:

 * [GitHub - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 * [Azure DevOps - Use personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate)